How to start setting healthy boundaries

 Relationships: Are there toxic friendships that we have allowed to continue over the years?
 Time to pray and ask our father of confession how to extricate ourselves.
 Maybe that person becomes an acquaintance, someone we still pray for and with whom we maintain a cordial relationship, but we allow ourselves the grace to decline invitations and negative conversations.

-I pray that we can all shed our burden goose because we might then be able to experience the true joy that comes from living in peace with ourselves and with others.
+I pray we can all shed our burden goose because we might then experience the genuine joy that comes from living in peace with ourselves and with others.

 Other articles you might enjoy: Why do we feel guilty when we take a break?